docker/docs/content/language/nodejs/develop.md

 ### Update your Compose file for development

-To run the `dev` stage with Compose, you need to update you `compose.yaml` file.
+To run the `dev` stage with Compose, you need to update your `compose.yaml` file.
 Open your `compose.yaml` file in an IDE or text editor, and then add the `target: dev` instruction to target the `dev` stage from your multi-stage Dockerfile.